Who are you? Ft. The Daggerpod.

 The fruits are just gorgeous, and remind me of stained glass.

 Structurally, there is a lot going, to me it looks like two types of plants forced to be one.
-Leaves are finger-like, and velvet-like in feeling, true to its succulent nature.
-The flowers which aren’t apparent in our photos are small and white.
+Leaves are finger-like and velvet-like in feeling, true to their succulent nature.
+The flowers that aren’t apparent in our photos are small and white.
 But the real star of the show is the fruits.
-As the fruit develops they totally take center stage.
+As the fruit develops, they totally take center stage.
 The pod-like structures, seen in the photos, can be white, purple or brown in color and paper or leather-like, described as “saillike.”
 Contained inside these “sails” are the seeds.
 Just fantastic!
 They appear so delicate, but they are super tough, and must be in order to provide a crucial step in dispersal and reproduction even in this harsh environment.

 I was hoping to find more information on this unique species, but most of the papers were full of plant anatomy which to the masses is gobbledygook.
 I hope to one day reconnect with this magnificently odd plant.